 WessexOrganisers Contact: Sheila Ward, Tel: 01590 671205, Email: firstname.lastname@example.org

 Our region extends from Swanage in the west to Southampton in the east.
-We have rides most months - see What's On for details - and are also keen to encourage members to link up with others locally for informal rides.
+We have rides which are planned by our members as often as possible - see What's On for details - and are also keen to encourage members to link up with others locally for informal rides.
 This is particularly important because at present most offers to lead rides are coming in the east of the Region.

 The cycling available in Wessex Region varies from the distinctly choppy in Dorset to the undulations of the New Forest and the hilly South Downs outside Winchester.